MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

     - staying in system treasuries
     - pending withdrawal

-- **Request state** is the state of what deposit/withdraw requests are accepted by the system and waiting for final processing, at the given moment of time.
+- **Request state** is the state of what deposit/withdrawal requests are accepted by the system and waiting for final processing, at the given moment of time.

 - If the system does **Optimize asset/request state**, it changes the states to earn optimal staking reward.
 <br><br>

 #### **1.2 Design decisions**

-We choose Sleeping-then_Optimizing model for the overall system behavior.
+We choose the Sleeping-then_Optimizing model for the overall system behavior.
-- The system will not always be optimizing, but sleeping most of time accepting deposit/withdrawal requests from users.
+- The system will not always be optimizing, but sleeping most of the time accepting deposit/withdrawal requests from users.
 - If the system **accept**s a deposit request, it
     - collects the asset the user wants to deposit, (on the asset's chain)
     - tells the user to wait until the next optimization round, when the system will send LP tokens to the user in return for the asset,